Subagent

 timeout_seconds = 0 background task

-✗ (terminal state is pushed back to the parent’s next round)
+✗ (result pushed via reverse notification to parent’s next round)

 Remote subagent (Agent Protocol)